 Pricewise, porcelain pavers come in at the higher end of more conventional materials, but the quality is worth it, says Juarez.
 And there’s another good reason to choose them.
 By its nature, natural stone comes from quarries worldwide, so supply and pricing can easily shift based on current events.
 “But our porcelain pavers are made in the United States, in independent factories dedicated to their manufacture,” says Juarez, “Because of that, I’m pleased to say we are able to keep up with the demand.”

 For the best selection of porcelain pavers—including color, size, style, texture, and finish—Gault Stone & Landscape Supplies (with showrooms in Westport and Bethel) has you covered.
 Here is just some of what they offer:

-- Bluestone: Smooth, tumbled, or cobblestone finishes; square or multi-size cube patterns; sizes available are twelve by twenty-four inches, twenty-four by twenty-four inches and twenty-four by forty-eight inches.
+- Bluestone: Smooth, tumbled, or cobblestone finishes; square or multi-size cube patterns.

-- Travertine: Crosscut pattern in colors ranging from silver and cream to tan; available in twenty-four by twenty-four inches.
+- Travertine: Crosscut pattern in colors ranging from silver and cream to tan.

-- Stone looks in a variety of colors: Sizes include twenty-four by twenty-four and eighteen by thirty-six inches.
+- Stone looks in a variety of colors.
+Finishes include quartz, limestone, marble, slate, and more.

 Gault Stone & Landscape Supplies, Westport and Bethel, Connecticut, gaultstone.com